oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-view-models-instead-of-viewdata/rule.md

 ```

-::: greybox
-Figure: Good Example – Using a ViewModel is a safer way to pass data
+::: greyboxFigure: Good Example – Using a ViewModel is a safer way to pass data